-The Judge (Roman Jvdge) Café and Grill is a bustling neighborhood eatery in Salt Lake's downtown district, owned by longtime restauranteur Royal Tyler.
+The Judge (Roman Jvdge) Café and Grill is a bustling neighborhood eatery in Salt Lake's downtown district, owned by longtime restaurateur Royal Tyler.
 The café features a diverse menu of carefully prepared classics and just enough unexpected twists to keep the meal -- and the dining experience -- interesting.
-There are many choices for dining in downtown Salt Lake but if you are looking for authentic, great-tasting food in an elegant turn of the 20th Century environment, this is your place!
+There are many choices for dining in downtown Salt Lake but if you are looking for authentic, great-tasting food in an elegant, turn-of-the-20th-Century environment, this is your place!

 Over the years the café has become a popular dining spot for locals, businessmen, and tourists from nearby downtown hotels.

 Royal Tyler and his staff cordially invite you to come to The Judge Café and Grill in downtown Salt Lake City for a truly unique and delectable dining experience.